Acton Green, London: West side of the common

-Public houses
+Eating and drinking

 Duke of Sussex

 Nearby, facing the north of the common is the 1898 Duke of Sussex public house; it replaced an earlier beerhouse founded by 1842.
 The current "elaborately decorated" building was designed by the pub architects Shoebridge & Rising, and is Grade II listed.
 It has two storeys, with dormer windows for the attic and cellars below.
 The main front faces east on to Beaconsfield Road, with three bays, two of them with dormers, separated by a small half-round Diocletian window, and the third an extension to house the kitchens and staircase.
 The walls are covered in white stucco, with the first storey hung with flat red tiles.
 The first storey and attic windows below the dormers are "Ipswich oriels" under ornamental cornices.
 The ground floor bar area has big arched windows, and an elaborate corner doorway; the doorway to the north is adorned with ornamental ironwork.
 Parts of the original interior partitioning survive, providing "an unusually rich, turn-of-the-century pub interior".